 One of the most practically important points about Abhijit muhurta is that it is anchored to local solar noon, not to the clock time of noon.
 This distinction matters enormously for anyone calculating the window.

-Local solar noon is the moment the Sun crosses your local meridian — the line running from north to south directly overhead.
-Clock noon, by contrast, is a legal convention anchored to a time zone whose boundaries may be hundreds of kilometers away.
-In a country like India, where the entire nation observes Indian Standard Time (IST, UTC+5:30) based on a central meridian passing through Allahabad, a person in Mumbai can be 40 minutes behind local noon, and a person in Guwahati can be 40 minutes ahead of it, even though both their clocks read 12:00 PM simultaneously.
+Local solar noon is the moment the Sun crosses your local meridian, the north-south line associated with your longitude.
+Clock noon, by contrast, is a legal convention anchored to a time zone whose reference meridian may be hundreds of kilometers away.
+In a country like India, where the entire nation observes Indian Standard Time (IST, UTC+5:30) based on a central meridian near Prayagraj, a person in Mumbai can be roughly 40 minutes behind local noon, while a person in Guwahati can be roughly 40 minutes ahead of it, even though both clocks read 12:00 PM simultaneously.

 For Abhijit muhurta to be correctly identified, you need the local sunrise and sunset times at your specific latitude and longitude, from which local noon can be derived.
 Any Panchang application that uses precise ephemeris data (such as Swiss Ephemeris) and takes your geographical coordinates will give you the correct Abhijit window.
 Relying on clock noon is a common source of error.